WPoelman/shared-task/README.md

 # Usage
+1. (Optionally) create a virtual environment for this project (tested on python 3.8+)
-1. `pip install -r requirements.txt`
+2. `pip install -r requirements.txt`
+3. Download an English spacy model for the data generation: `python -m spacy download en_core_web_sm`
-2. `python3 baseline.py -mse` (for all languages, for all baselines)
+4. `python3 baseline.py -mse` (for all languages, for all baselines)

 ## Optional arguments
 ```